 At the far left of the INTERPRETATION section are definitions for the “Soil Texture Code”.
-The Code lists the soil types contained in the broad classifications of “Coarse”, “Medium”, and “Fine”.
+The Code indicates the soil texture in broad classifications of “Coarse”, “Medium”, “Fine”, "Peat", and (rarely) "Muck".
 You will refer to the Soil Texture Code when the texture of your soil is classified in the SOIL TEST RESULTS section.

 The next three columns in the INTERPRETATION section graphically illustrate the relative levels of organic matter, soluble salts, and acidity in your soil, along with the buffer index.
 The graphs use stacked letters to form bar charts and they refer to the categories just below them in the SOIL TEST RESULTS section.
 In this case “Organic Matter” has five stacked O’s, which tells you that the amount of organic matter is medium in this soil.
 “Soluble Salts” were not measured, but there is a stack of two H’s above “pH”, telling you that the soil is moderately acid.
 A category related to pH is the “Buffer Index”, which has four stacked B’s and tells you that the Buffer Index is just below the intermediate level or slightly acid.
 The Buffer Index is measured only if the pH of a mineral soil is less than 6.0.